ulfa/erlything/README.md

 * dht22_driver the sensor thing which triggers the dht22 sensor
 * dht22_display_driver stores 20 values of the dht22
 * transmitter_433_driver sends a signal via the transmitter to a switch
+* boxcar_driver is an actor which sends messages to a [boxcar client](https://boxcar.io)
+* cube_driver integrates the [Max!
+Cube](http://www.elv.de/max-cube-lan-gateway.html)
+* funge_driver is an application which informs you if you run in trouble with fungi
+* os_driver takes data of your system like cpu temp and load and sends them to the os_display_driver
+* funrunner is generic way to create rules for consuming and sending messages
+* sample_driver is an example
+* reloader_driver is for development.
+Everytime you make an update of modules the reloader will load them into the system.